MinghuiChen43/awesome-deep-phenomena/README.md

   - Chulhee Yun, Suvrit Sra, Ali Jadbabaie. *NeurIPS 2019*
   - Key Word: ResNets; Local Minima.
   - <details><summary>Digest</summary> We investigated the question whether local minima of risk function of a deep ResNet are better than linear predictors.
 We showed two motivating examples showing 1) the advantage of ResNets over fully-connected networks, and 2) difficulty in analysis of deep ResNets.

+- Benign Overfitting in Linear Regression. [[paper]](https://arxiv.org/abs/1906.11300)
+  - Peter L. Bartlett, Philip M. Long, Gábor Lugosi, Alexander Tsigler. *PNAS*
+  - Key Word: Benign Overfitting.
+  - <details><summary>Digest</summary> The phenomenon of benign overfitting is one of the key mysteries uncovered by deep learning methodology: deep neural networks seem to predict well, even with a perfect fit to noisy training data.
+Motivated by this phenomenon, we consider when a perfect fit to training data in linear regression is compatible with accurate prediction.
+We give a characterization of linear regression problems for which the minimum norm interpolating prediction rule has near-optimal prediction accuracy.
+The characterization is in terms of two notions of the effective rank of the data covariance.
+It shows that overparameterization is essential for benign overfitting in this setting: the number of directions in parameter space that are unimportant for prediction must significantly exceed the sample size.

 - Invariance-inducing regularization using worst-case transformations suffices to boost accuracy and spatial robustness. [[paper]](https://arxiv.org/abs/1906.11235)
   - Fanny Yang, Zuowen Wang, Christina Heinze-Deml. *NeurIPS 2019*